matter-labs/zksync-web-era-docs/docs/zk-stack/components/smart-contracts/smart-contracts.md

 ```

 Currently, the limit is used only for blocking deposits of the specific token (turning on the limitation and setting the
 limit to zero).
-And on the near future, this functionality will be completely removed.
+And in the near future, this functionality will be completely removed.